Kinin-Code-Offical/cloudsqlctl/README.md

 # 2. Select your database instance
 cloudsqlctl select

+# Or list and connect directly
+cloudsqlctl list
+cloudsqlctl connect project:region:instance

-# 3. Start the proxy
+# 3. Start the proxy (if using select)
 cloudsqlctl start

 # 4. Check status